Ghajar: Early history

 Control over Ghajar has changed hands many times.
 Three hundred years ago, the village was known as Taranjeh.
 It was renamed Ghajar under the rule of the Ottoman Empire, when the land was allegedly seized from the "villagers" by Kurds and forcibly sold.
 According to "local" legend, the Kurdish governor of Ghajar tried to ride his horse onto the tomb of a local holy man, Sheikh al-Arba'in.
 The horse refused and the following day a fire broke out, destroying the governor's shield and sword.
 The Kurds fled and quickly sold it back.

 Modern era

+In 1838, Eli Smith noted Ghajar‘s population as Alawites.

+In 1932, the residents of Ghajar, predominantly Alawites, were given the option of choosing their nationality and overwhelmingly chose to be a part of Syria, which has a sizable Alawite minority.
+Prior to the 1967 Arab–Israeli War, Ghajar was considered part of Syria and its residents were counted in the 1960 Syrian census.
+Before the 1967 war, it was one of three mainly Alawite villages in the Golan Heights together with Za'ura and 'Ayn Fit.